CONSERVATIVE SOCIAL MEDIA APPS

 Each political party needs its own political platform.
 The audiences are going to self-sort into the social media network that represents the speech they want to hear.
 It is clear that these audiences can’t co-exist.
 Social media has become inherently political and will always be contentious.

 Harmonious conversation is not possible, especially with center-right speech on liberal media platforms.
 Conservatives don’t want to be bombarded by left-wing disruptors on social audio platforms, which is why they continue to create their own social media networks.

 Facebook alternative for Conservatives:

 Are there alternatives to Twitter or Facebook for Conservatives and Republicans?

 Donald Trump launched a social media platform called Truth Social, which is widely used by conservatives looking for an alternative social media platform to Twitter and Facebook.

 What is the best social media platform for Conservatives and Republicans?

 Free speech alternative social media platform list + *NEW* Conservative social media apps

 Anti-censorship focus poses grave challenges for content moderation

 To avoid the mistakes Parler made, a strong content moderation policy is necessary, as well as the digital infrastructure that supports it.
-Conservative social media apps should not rely on amazon for web hosting.
+Conservative social media apps should not rely on Amazon (AWS) for web hosting.